LoLei/razer-cli/README.md

                         set effect
   -v, --verbose         increase output verbosity
   -c COLOR [COLOR ...], --color COLOR [COLOR ...]
                         choose color (default: X color1), use one argument for hex, or three for base10 rgb -l, --list_devices    list available devices and their supported effects -ll, --list_devices_long
                         list available devices and all their capabilities -a, --automatic       try to find colors and set them to all devices without user arguments, uses X or pywal colors -d DEVICE [DEVICE ...], --device DEVICE [DEVICE ...] only affect these devices, same name as output of -l --dpi DPI             set DPI of device
+  -b BRIGHTNESS, --brightness BRIGHTNESS
+                        set brightness of device
 ```
 <sup>This might be out of date, just run it with `-h` yourself to see the newest
 options.</sup>